How To Make Kefir

 Repeat forever!
 Your grains will multiply quickly, it's pretty amazing.
 Remember, that the more grains you have, the more tart the result.
 So when you have too many grains, you can eat them, feed them to your pets (chickens and dogs love kefir and the grains) or share grains with friends so they can make kefir!

 A search online will provide you with MANY variations to the basic kefir recipe here.
-Have fun and enjoy your digestive health!!!
+Here’s to your digestive health :)